jiyinbo/currency-converter/README.md

 1. To start the app locally, You need to have docker installed on your machine.
 You can find instructions on how to install it here https://docs.docker.com/install/
 2. You also need npm installed on your machine.
 For this, follow the instructions here to download and install node https://nodejs.org/en/download/
-3. Clone this repository to your local machine
+3. Clone this repository to your local machine by running the following command in your command line interface: "git clone https://github.com/Friendlyheart/currency-converter.git"

 ## Getting Started